fetchai/agents-aea/docs/api/plugins/aea_cli_ipfs/ipfs_utils.md

  | is_started_internally() -> bool
 ```

-Check if daemon has been started internally, using the `start` method.
+Check daemon was started internally.

 <a name="plugins.aea-cli-ipfs.aea_cli_ipfs.ipfs_utils.IPFSDaemon.is_started"></a>
 #### is`_`started